dotnet/AspNetCore.Docs/aspnetcore/tutorials/nano-server.md

 ## Running the application

 The published web app is accessible in a browser at `http://192.168.1.10:8000`.
-If you have set up logging as described in [Log creation and redirection](xref:hosting/aspnet-core-module#log-creation-and-redirection), you can view your logs at *C:\PublishedApps\AspNetCoreSampleForNano\logs*.
+If you've set up logging as described in [Log creation and redirection](xref:hosting/aspnet-core-module#log-creation-and-redirection), you can view your logs at *C:\PublishedApps\AspNetCoreSampleForNano\logs*.